North China Electric Power University: History

 The university was established as the Beijing Institute of Electric Power in 1958.
 It was later renamed the North China Institute of Electric Power when its location was moved to Baoding, Hebei province in 1970.
 When the school merged with the Beijing Power Engineering and Electronics Institute in 1995, it was given its present name.
 In 2006, the university relocated its main campus back to Beijing.
 It still operates a branch campus in Baoding.

-A close neighbour of Badaling highway, adjoining Olympic Green on the east and Zhongguancun high technology zone and Shangdi Information Industry base on the west, North China Electric Power University is now located in Zhuxinzhuang, Beijing.
+A close neighbour of Badaling Expressway, the main campus of North China Electric Power University is now located in Zhuxinzhuang, Changping District, Beijing.
 It is found in beautiful surroundings.

 As one of the key universities in China with a history of more than 40 years, this university has been fostering talents in the areas of engineering technology, management, economics and the social sciences.
-There are more than 8500 students with over 600 graduate students and doctor students.
+There are more than 8,500 students with over 600 graduate and doctoral students.